rjblake/remeha/README.md

 Currently this is a 'read only' script and provides the following functionality:

 1. Connects ESP to Calenta
-2. Sends Hex to Calenta and reads the response (has a CRC check and discards invalid data)
+2. Sends Hex to Calenta and reads the responses (for "Sample Data" and "Counter Data")
 3. Maps response to more 'logical' variables
 4. Translates various 'bits' to provide correct messages
 5. Writes information received to Domoticz server using cURL

 To do:

-1. Add code to collect other parameters from the Calenta (e.g. burner hours, pump hours, etc.)
+1. Add code to collect other parameters from the Calenta (e.g. Identification, Parameters, etc.)
 2. Add code to adjust/change parameters (e.g. pump running time, control setpoint, etc.)
 3. ...basically provide similar/same functionality as the Remeha Recom software - but using a cheap ESP8266 and web interface.
+4. Tidy up and optimise code :)